amazon-archives/amazon-ecs-interstella-workshop/workshop4/readme.md

 ![EC2 Public IP](images/ws4l2_ec2.png)

-*Note: Keep the public IP handy because you will use this instance again for building the microservices images and modifying the monolith code in the next lab.*
+*Note: Keep the public IP handy because you will use this instance again for building the microservices images and modifying the microservices code in the next lab.*

 <pre>
 $ ssh -i <b><i>PRIVATE_KEY.PEM</i></b> ec2-user@<b><i>EC2_PUBLIC_IP_ADDRESS</i></b>